NEW YORK — A Banner Elk native will be competing on the upcoming season of Worst Cooks in America featured on the Food Network.

 In the finale at 9 p.m. on Sunday, Feb.
 28, the two most improved recruits put all their newly learned culinary skills to the test to impress a panel of food experts.
 Judges Adrienne Cheatham, JJ Johnson and George Mendes taste the dishes in a blind taste test and determine the winner of the $25,000 grand prize.

 Fans can meet the new recruits, get exclusive cooking tips, and take an extended look at Hall and Burrell’s Boot Camp demos with the digital companion series Extra Helping.
-For more information, visit FoodNetwork.com/WorstCooks.
+For more information, click to FoodNetwork.com/WorstCooks.